christopherxwebb/Acebook/README.md

 With more time we would have implemented a friends list, allowing friends to connect (and disconnect).

-The project was made by TEAM BETAVERSE, which comprised of Christopher Webb, Mayo Theodore, Chris Clement, Tomas Garcia and Ibrahim Chowdhury.
+The project was made by TEAM BETAVERSE, which comprised of Christopher Webb, Mayo Theodore, Chris Clement, Tomas Garcia, Ezekiel Kassim and Ibrahim Chowdhury.

 ## Quickstart